bitcraze/bitcraze-website/src/products/crazyflie-2-1-brushless.md

 #### Getting started

-Go to the [crazyflie 2.1 Brushless getting started tutorial]({% id_url getting-started-crazyflie-brushless %})  #TODO chack name to build your crazyflie, update its firmware and fly with it with the clients.
+Go to the [crazyflie 2.1 Brushless getting started tutorial]({% id_url getting-started-crazyflie-brushless %}) to build your crazyflie, update its firmware and fly with it with the clients.
 Also take a look at our {% id_link system-overview %} to learn more about the Crazyflie's ecosystem of positioning systems, Clients and ofcourse the crazyflie itself with its expansion decks.

 #### Safety instructions